CycloneDX/cyclonedx-node-yarn/tests/_data/testbeds/lockfile-only/README.md

-# Integration test: package lock only
+# Integration test: lockfile only

 *ATTENTION*: this demo might use known vulnerable dependencies for showcasing purposes.